abelzx/nexmo-developer/_documentation/redaction/overview.md

 # Overview

 As part of our General Data Protection Regulation (GDPR) program, Nexmo provide an API that allows you to manage personally identifiable information within the Nexmo platform.
-The redaction API allows you to redact information on demand, providing a solution for your own compliance needs.
+The Redact API allows you to redact information on demand, providing a solution for your own compliance needs.

 ### Right to erasure requests